-3. test their readiness to play as a duo by filling in on the missing part yourself during their individual lessons.
+3. Test your student’s readiness to play as a duo by filling in on the missing part yourself during their individual lessons.
 This takes any angst away from the student when it comes time to put it together with their peer.
 They need to be able to “hear” the other person’s part in their head before they both sit down on the bench.

-4. choose “down a level” – pair students onto a duet that is one level below where they play as soloists.
-Duets add a whole new level of difficulty and skill.
-You want this to be a fun experience for your students… not a dread-worthy one!
+4. Choose repertoire “down a level” – pair students onto a duet that is one level below where they play as soloists.
+Duets add a whole new level of difficulty and skill and you want this to be a fun experience for your students… not a dread-worthy one!

 5. Create an opportunity to showcase the duet when it is ready.
 Duets are fantastically fun to watch and your students will appreciate the enthusiasm they will get from an audience.